ndexcontent/ndexindraloader/README.rst

-This loader annotates existing networks with `subgraph service <https://network.indra.bio/dev/subgraph>`__ created by `INDRA <https://indra.readthedocs.io>`__ The annotations added are put on as a single separate edges (blue edges in image above) within this edge are three main attributes:
+This loader annotates existing networks with `subgraph service <https://network.indra.bio/dev/subgraph>`__ created by `INDRA <https://indra.readthedocs.io>`__ The annotations added are put on as a single separate edges (blue edges in image below) within this edge are three main attributes:

 * For **forward** interactions  ``SOURCE NODE NAME => TARGET NODE NAME`` aka `GRM7 => GRM4`